 According to JDRF.UK, “all the vaccine trials have included the usual number of participants and no stages of development and testing have been rushed or skipped.
 The joint worldwide effort to find a vaccine has allowed for funding and approval processes to be fast-tracked, and manufacturing to begin early.”

-It is important to note that trials of the Pfizer vaccine did include individuals living with diabetes.
+It is important to note that trials of the Moderna vaccine did include individuals living with diabetes.

 WHO CAN GET THE VACCINE?

 Pfizer-BioNTech vaccine has been approved for use in people aged 16 years and over.
 The vaccine will be given in two doses, at least three weeks apart.

 The Moderna vaccine is recommended for people aged 18 years and older.
 It will be given in two doses as well, but second injection should take place 28 days later.

 Neither COVID-19 vaccine is currently recommended for pregnant women.

 IS IT POSSIBLE TO GET COVID-19 FROM THE VACCINE?

 The Moderna and Pfizer vaccines are mRNA vaccines.
 This means that they use a piece of genetic material to create antibodies against the Corona Virus.
 It does not use the real virus and therefore you cannot get COVID-19 from the vaccine itself.